Lola Flores: Death

-She died on 16 May 1995 at her residence "El Lerele" situated in La Moraleja, municipality of Alcobendas (Madrid), at the age of 72, due to breast cancer that had been diagnosed in 1972.
+Flores died on 16 May 1995 at her residence "El Lerele" situated in La Moraleja, municipality of Alcobendas (Madrid), at the age of 72, due to breast cancer that had been diagnosed in 1972.
 Her funeral chapel was installed in the Cultural Center of the Villa (now Teatro Fernán Gómez) of Madrid, in Plaza de Colón (Colón's square).
 In an open and shrouded coffin with a white blanket, all her admirers and friends could come and see her.
 She was taken to the Cemetery of the Almudena in Madrid where she was buried.
 It was one of the burials most remembered by the number of people who came; the funeral was broadcast live on television.

 Fifteen days after her death, on 31 May 1995, her son Antonio Flores (aged 33) was found dead in the family residence of "El Lerele".